montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 });
 ```

 It's important to understand that the code above passes raw JSON data from a remote API directly into the program.
-The binding system ensures that the desired values from the JSON data are displayed in the application—and that the application is updated when the data changes.
+The binding system ensures that the desired values from the JSON data are displayed in the applicationâ€”and that the application is updated when the data changes.
 If the application were to poll the API repeatedly, assigning the returned list to the `subs` property each time, the binding system would automatically propagate any changes that appear in the data.

-Unlike many other JavaScript MVC frameworks, MontageJS doesn't require developers to peel apart the data and wrap values with special functions in order to make them observable—it operates directly on conventional JavaScript data structures.
+Unlike many other JavaScript MVC frameworks, MontageJS doesn't require developers to peel apart the data and wrap values with special functions in order to make them observableâ€”it operates directly on conventional JavaScript data structures.
 Of course, the data that is consumed from the API looks a little bit different from the dummy data used in previous examples.
 Each item in the list returned by the reddit API looks a bit like this:

 ```json
 {